ztang99/ZT_for_share/shared_notes/RoTATion - Germline Varient Calling WES.md

 - You can find **ALL** the scripts under this directory: `/storage1/fs1/jin810/Active/testing/ztang/misc/test_RoTATion`.
 - You can either **COPY** the scripts above to your own directory or make your own bash scripts.
-- If you’re copying over the scripts, make sure you have the correct **permission** (reading/writing) to run them.
 - Run each script using `./path/to/script.sh`
 - If you are unsure about any input/output files, you can refer to `/storage1/fs1/jin810/Active/testing/ztang/misc/test_RoTATion/results` this folder (where I stored all output files when I tested this pipeline).